 Where you are running the test and what you are tracking is another important consideration before deciding on the testing approach.
 Comparing two versions of a webpage is quite different from comparing the effectiveness of your sales email.
 Approaching everything holistically will help you maximize the effectiveness of your test.

 The A/B testing tool you use is somewhat important as well.
 The right choice will facilitate you in the comparative analysis and other crucial parts of the test.
-However, any tool you use is only as good as your approach.
+However, the project tracking software you use is only as good as your approach.
 So, your first focus should be on perfecting that.

 7. Total time of the experiment